Huntington's Disease

 ×

 Our neurologists specializing in movement disorders perform a physical examination and conduct a thorough medical and family history to gather information about symptoms.
-Our care team offers both predictive and confirmatory Huntington's disease testing.
-Your doctors may perform the following tests or evaluations to confirm a diagnosis and create a care plan.
+Your care team may perform a variety of assessments to help create a care plan or confirm a diagnosis, which may include confirmatory testing.
+Our team also offers genetic testing for people at risk of developing Huntington's disease in the future -- this is called predictive testing.

 Genetic Counseling and Testing